NordicWayInterchange/interchange/demo/single-node/README.md

 Click `Deliveries` on the left-hand menu, and you should see a single row in the table.
 The status might be `REQUESTED` for a short time, while the endpoint is being provisioned on the broker, but should end up in a `CREATED` state after a few seconds.

-Click on the three dots on the fat right to see the details of the delivery including the [Endpoint](../../GLOSSARY.md#endpoint) to connect to in order to send messages.
+Click on the three dots on the far right to see the details of the delivery including the [Endpoint](../../GLOSSARY.md#endpoint) to connect to in order to send messages.

 You have to use the service provider client to send messages, as described in [Publishing your first message](#publishing-your-first-message).
 But first, we need to